• Scripting and Programming for OpenFOAM

 Use of &: phi = (fvc::interpolate(U) & mesh.Sf()) calculates flux through faces of a control volume by calculating dot product of vectors U.A

-OpenFOAM like any other numerical solver, converts the Partial Differential Equations (PDEs) into a set of linear algebraic equations, [A] {x} = {b}, where {x} and {b} are volFields (geometricField).
+OpenFOAM like any other numerical solvers, converts the Partial Differential Equations (PDEs) into a set of linear algebraic equations, [A] {x} = {b}, where {x} and {b} are volFields (geometricField).
 [A] is a fvMatrix which is created by the discretization of a geometricField and inherits the algebra of its corresponding field.
 It supports many of the standard algebraic matrix operations.

 Solve (